 You can contact CSSS in any of the following ways:

 Phone: 0208 760 5780

 Address: Croydon Sensory Support Service, 90 Central Parade, New Addington, CR0 0JB

-Lead for Visual Impairment: firstname.lastname@example.org
+Acting Lead for Hearing Impairment: firstname.lastname@example.org